-- Two are used to harvest shrimp and are on average 20 years old.
+- Two are used to harvest shrimp and are on average 21 years old.
 These vessels have a capacity to harvest 14,000 to 18,000 metric tons of our 22,000 metric ton quota and our entire 1,900 metric ton turbot quota in a ready for market form.
-One of the vessels was built in 1985 and in 2014 we will complete a late-life refit on it, thereby extending its useful life. - Four are used to harvest sea and bay scallops with the sea scallop vessels being on average 16 years old and the bay scallop vessels being on average 33 years old.
+One of the vessels was built in 1985 and in 2014 Clearwater invested \$12.5 million in a late-life refit, thereby extending its useful life. - Four are used to harvest sea and bay scallops with the sea scallop vessels being on average 17 years old and the bay scallop vessels being on average 19 years old.
 In 2012, Clearwater completed the conversion to automated processing factories on its sea scallop vessels using proprietary technology and as result of the related improvement in harvesting and processing capabilities, had two idle sea scallop vessels.
-One vessel is being converted from harvesting sea scallops to bay scallops which is expected to be in operation in mid 2014.
-When this is complete one of the older bay scallop vessels will be retired. - Two of Clearwater's vessels are used to harvest clams and are on average 20 years old.
+In 2014, one of the idle vessels was converted from harvesting sea scallops to bay scallops and will begin operations in early 2015, at which point one of the older bay scallop vessels will be retired. - Two of Clearwater's vessels are used to harvest clams and are on average 21 years old.
 Both of these vessels are harvesting at capacity.
-In 2013 Clearwater began the construction of a new clam harvesting vessel which will increase access to available supply in 2015.
+In 2013, Clearwater began the construction of a new clam harvesting vessel which will increase access to available supply in 2015.